BOOST Lottery Announces Gamified Global Lottery, BOOSTER Frenzy, And Marketplace Launch

+(MENAFN- GlobeNewsWire - Nasdaq) BOOST Lottery is a global online lottery platform powered by the $BOOST token and the Elysium blockchain.

-(MENAFN- Zex PR Wire) Road Town, British Virgin Islands, 7th January 2025, ZEX PR WIRE , BOOST Lottery is excited to unveil its innovative global online lottery platform, designed to disrupt traditional lottery systems.
+Road Town, Tortola, BVI, Jan.
+07, 2025 (GLOBE NEWSWIRE) -- BOOST Lottery is excited to unveil its innovative global online lottery platform, designed to disrupt traditional lottery systems.

 The project, built on the fast and transparent Elysium blockchain, merges gamified elements with NFT-based enhancements.
 It brings live lottery draws to life, giving players more control over both chances and rewards.